Natural Disasters: Tips for Financial Preparedness

 - Keep copies of important docs (birth certificates, passports, social security cards, mortgage title, insurance policy info, etc. in a waterproof bag and electronic copies where applicable).

 - Have a list of people/organizations to communicate with in case of another emergency.
 Program those numbers in your phone, but have the list handy in case your phone loses battery life.

 - Most importantly, since the internet, phone, and electricity will likely be affected by a natural disaster, keep hard copies of everything needed from above.

-Consider keeping these contact forms as hard copies and electronic files:
+Consider keeping these contact forms as hard copies and digital files:

 Take home inventory for future insurance purposes

-Taking a home inventory isn't really hard, it's just time-consuming.
-It's also extremely important.
+Taking a home inventory isn't hard, it's just time-consuming.
+It's also crucial.
 A good inventory will speed up the insurance claims process and ensure your insurance takes care of everything you lost.
-(You do, of course, need the insurance.)
+(You do, of course, need the coverage.)

 If it's digital, upload it to a server somewhere.
 Upload videos to YouTube or Vimeo (marked as private).
 Upload images to Flickr, Google Drive, synced with Dropbox, or email them to yourself.

 Purchase the appropriate insurance